Patrickjoshanedez/Spirits-of-the-vale/README.md

-Spirits of the vale is inspired by games like pokemon, finalfantasy, and zelda games
+Spirits of the vale is inspired by games like zelda games

 -It has a unique story
 -npc's (with basic A.I)